 What do I need to do?

-- Check that your staff have appropriate IT permissions for invoice and commission approvals, stock records and due diligence;
+- Critical elements of your IT systems, such as invoice and commission approvals, stock records and due diligence processes are locked down

 - Processes for payments, due diligence checks or contract signatures aren’t flouted, even where there might be logistical issues in obtaining paperwork